-At the end of this blog post, I’ll show you how I draw an animal portrait with brief step-by-step instructions and add a portfolio of drawings with something written about each one.
+At the end of this blog post, I’ll show you how to draw an animal portrait with brief step-by-step instructions and add a portfolio of drawings with something written about each one.

 Enough of the intro, you came here to see drawings of animals so let’s get started with…Elephants!

-These are pygmy elephants on the banks of the Kinabatangan river in Sabah, Borneo.
-We saw them from a boat as they rolled around in the mud and played.
+These are pygmy elephants on the banks of the Kinabatangan River in Sabah, Borneo.
+I saw them from a boat as they rolled around in the mud and played.
 Needless to say, I took a lot of photos.

 These posts will interest you: